apollographql/apollo-tooling/packages/apollo/README.md

   --key=key                              The API key for the Apollo Engine service

   --queries=queries                      Deprecated in favor of the includes flag

+  --tagName=tagName                      Name of the template literal tag used to identify template literals containing
+                                         GraphQL queries in Javascript/Typescript code
 ```

 _See code: [src/commands/client/check.ts](https://github.com/apollographql/apollo-tooling/blob/master/packages/apollo/src/commands/client/check.ts)_